PowerShell/Community-Blog/Posts/2023/09/List-OS-Object-Names.md

 ### Querying process information

 The next stage is to list all open handles for the current process in the loop.
 Since the number of handles varies, this is a two-part operation.
-First we call the function to know how much memory we need to allocate, then we loop trying to get the information until we succeed.
+First, we call the function to know how much memory we need to allocate.
+Then we loop trying to get the information until we succeed.

 ```powershell
 foreach ($process in $process_list) {